-C.) if you have a vessel sink how do you feel about it?
-Do you wish it were an under mount?
+Please tell me if A.) you think this is weird and therefore too risky. or B.) you love it.
+Or C.) if you have a vessel sink how do you feel about it?
+Do you wish it were an undermount?

 Basically I’d just love a conversation about the pros and cons of vessel sinks or wall mount faucets for that matter … I love the clean look, but am I making a mistake or doing something that will feel super dated in a few years?
 Weigh in below.